-- Pfrommer, 2007, arXiv:0707.1693, Simulating cosmic rays in clusters of galaxies III.
-Non-thermal scaling relations and comparison to observations - Pfrommer, Enßlin, Springel, 2007, arXiv:0707.1707, Simulating cosmic rays in clusters of galaxies II.
-A unified model for radio halos and relics with predictions of the $\gamma$ -ray emission - Pfrommer, Enßlin, Springel, Jubelgas, and Dolag, 2007, MNRAS, 378, 385, Simulating cosmic rays in clusters of galaxies, I. effects on the Sunyaev-Zel'dovich effect and the X-ray emission - Pfrommer, Springel, Enßlin, Jubelgas 2006, MNRAS, 367, 113, Detecting shock waves in cosmological smoothed particle hydrodynamics simulations - Enßlin, Pfrommer, Springel, and Jubelgas, in press, astro-ph/0603484, Cosmic ray physics in calculations of cosmological structure formation - Jubelgas, Springel, Enßlin, and Pfrommer, astro-ph/0603485, Cosmic ray feedback in hydrodynamical simulations of galaxy formation
+- Pfrommer, 2008, MNRAS, in print, ArXiv:0707.1693, Simulating cosmic rays in clusters of galaxies - III.
+Non-thermal scaling relations and comparison to observations - Pfrommer, Enßlin, Springel, 2008, MNRAS, in print, ArXiv:0707.1707, Simulating cosmic rays in clusters of galaxies II.
+A unified scheme for radio halos and relics with predictions of the γ-ray emission - Pfrommer, Enßlin, Springel, Jubelgas, and Dolag, 2007, MNRAS, 378, 385, Simulating cosmic rays in clusters of galaxies - I. Effects on the Sunyaev-Zel'dovich effect and the X-ray emission - Pfrommer, Springel, Enßlin, Jubelgas 2006, MNRAS, 367, 113, Detecting shock waves in cosmological smoothed particle hydrodynamics simulations - Enßlin, Pfrommer, Springel, and Jubelgas, 2007, A&A, 473, 41, Cosmic ray physics in calculations of cosmological structure formation - Jubelgas, Springel, Enßlin, and Pfrommer, A&A, in print, astro-ph/0603485, Cosmic ray feedback in hydrodynamical simulations of galaxy formation